-Three program segments plus the user's background segments are used here.
+Three program segments plus your background segments are used here.
 The segments have been named A, B and C during linking, and the subroutines and programs that they contain have been numbered accordingly with capital letters.
 The data areas used by each program or subroutine are similarly named in small letters.
 The drawing shows one possible call structure.
-The program numbered A1 is the root node, and is started by typing its name as response to SINTRAN III's \Im -prompt.
-The program A1 calls the subroutine B1, and from then on the calls may be executed as shown by the arrows on the diagram.
+The program numbered Al is the root node, and is started by typing its name as response to SINTRAN III's @prompt.
+The program Al calls the subroutine Bl, and from then on the calls may be executed as shown by the arrows on the diagram.